 Typing in Yiddish on a Mac

 This guide covers the basics of how to type in Yiddish on a Macintosh computer.
 I specify “Mac” because the instructions require you to install Yiddish Klal, a QWERTY keyboard layout that I originally put together for personal use.
 (I also made a version for Chromebooks.)
-The keyboard has been tested on a MacBook Air running OSX Yosemite and a MacBook Pro running macOS Sierra, Mojave, and Sonoma.
-The keyboard is free to use and distribute (see license disclaimer below).
+The keyboard has been tested on macOS versions from Yosemite through Tahoe.
+The keyboard is free to use and distribute (see License disclaimer below).

 Note that this keyboard implements the standard Yiddish orthography endorsed by YIVO (and codified in this book).
 If you would like to type without YIVO diacritics, I recommend installing a phonetic Hebrew keyboard or the standard Israeli keyboard layout.